getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 3. Otherwise, forward the request to the specified server and await a response
 4. Returns the response to the original requester

+Clients would still use balancer to take servers out of rotation if they're blocked.
+We'd use a priority queue implementation to rank servers by accessibility and distance.

-Each flashlight server would only act as a direct proxy if that optimal technique is available.
-Nginx is configured to use the GeoIP module, which uses the MaxMind GeoIP database that contains a list of IP address to location mappings.
+Each server would act as a direct proxy if that technique is available; a server defers to an alternative list of techniques if the preferred method is unavailable.

+Nginx would be configured to use the GeoIP module, which uses the MaxMind GeoIP database that contains a list of IP address to location mappings.
 This table contains a list of approximate locations.
 We might improve the accuracy of this table by combining data from different geolocation service providers.

 Every server contains a virtual host directive that specifies a list of location-based subdomains.
 When a client first asks a server to proxy traffic, a conditional checkes whether or not the client should be redirected to another, closer server.
 The client is repeatedly redirected until it eventually ends up in an ideal server pool.